-Why does my business need a social media policy?
+What is a social media policy?

-Protect your company’s reputation
+Helps to protect your company’s reputation

-Create consistency across channels
+Creates consistency across channels

 Use your social media policy to outline expectations surrounding brand voice and tone.
 Having a strong brand voice is beneficial to your business as it increases awareness, showcases personality, and helps users connect with your business.